Best AI Inpainting Tools for Selected-Area Edits in 2026

 Limitations

 PixVerse still needs human review.
 Users should check product accuracy, hands, text, logos, faces, perspective, and lighting before using outputs in ads, listings, or client work.
-Like any AI image editor, it performs best when the input image is clear and the selected area is not too ambiguous.
+It is stronger for lightweight selected-area workflows than for complex layered retouching, print production, or agency handoff.

 Who should use it